 Collect a selection of evergreen foliage for decorating the star wreath.
 I used Holly, Ivy, Pine, Rosemary, Rose-hips, Teasels, Feathers and a couple of other bits.

 Remove the leaves from the portion of the stem you will insert into the floral foam.
 Cutting the tip at an angle also makes it easier to push in.

-I started by filling in the points of my star wreath and made each one similar to keep the star balanced.
+I started by filling in the points of my wreath and made each one similar to keep the star balanced.